ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 In this way transactions are secure once chained to the blockchain.

 The cryptographic technology works with the principal of __public and private keys__, but hashing is also a part of this technology.
-The private key is linked to the public key, but you can not find out the private key if you have the public key.
+The private key is linked to the public key, but you cannot find out the private key if you have the public key.
 The private key allows you to verify that you are the owner of the public key.
-To make transactions, you'll need a unique key (private key) to make a digital signature to prove you are the owner.
+To make transactions, you'll need a unique key (private key) to make a digital signature to prove that you are the owner.
 The private key is stored in your __wallet__.

 > Your wallet doesn't always need to contain money, it can also hold your identity.